Man arrested in 7-year-old’s shooting

 During an investigation, police developed Johnson as a person of interest who they believe has ties to a local gang.

-Overnight Wednesday, police arrested Johnson along with at least three other suspected gang members during a raid on Waynoka Avenue.
+On Tuesday, police arrested Johnson along with at least three other suspected gang members during a raid on Waynoka Avenue in Binghampton.

+Residents say undercover officers were lined up and down this street.
+One woman says officers had several young men who were inside of the home sitting on the curb and many of them were in handcuffs.

-Officers say they found several guns, ammunition, and a stolen car while searching the home.
+U.S Marshalls and detectives say they found several weapons, ammunition, and a stolen car.